Murray S. Kessler: Lorillard, Inc.

-In September 2010, he joined the Lorillard Tobacco Company as president and chief executive officer, as well as member of its board of directors, replacing Martin L. Orlowsky.
-Additionally, he has served as its chairman since January 1, 2011.
+In September 2010, Kessler joined Lorillard, Inc. as president and chief executive officer and member of its board of directors, succeeding Martin L. Orlowsky.
+He was appointed chairman of the board effective January 1, 2011.
+During his tenure, Lorillard was acquired by Reynolds American in 2015, at which point Kessler served as a director on the Reynolds American board of directors.